JaredKorth/COVID-19-Data-as-of-Feb-2023/README.txt

 by Jared Korth

 DESCRIPTION
 A series of queries written in Microsoft SQL Server 2022 [using SQL Server Management Studio 19], exploring global data related to the COVID-19 pandemic.
-The data was pulled in February 2023, just before Johns Hopkins University (a major compiler of COVID-19 statistics in the United States) ended their daily reporting.
+The data was pulled in February 2023, just before Johns Hopkins University (a major compiler of COVID-19 statistics) ended their daily reporting.

 CREDITS